What is a BESS?

 How safe is “close enough” to a utility-scale BESS site?

-By contrast, Michigan’s Public Act 233 of 2023 allows Battery Energy Storage Systems (BESS) to be sited as close as 300 feet from residential property lines.
+By contrast, Michigan’s Public Act 233 of 2023 permits certain large-scale energy storage facilities to be located as close as 300 feet from residential property lines, provided state siting standards are met.

 👉 Learn more about hazardous spill regulations →